Phoenix Suns: 1996–2004: Average times

 In the 1996 NBA draft, the Suns used their 15th pick for Santa Clara guard Steve Nash.
-Upon hearing the draft announcement, Suns fans booed in disapproval of the relatively unknown player, because he had not played in one of the major college conferences.
 During his first two seasons in the NBA, he played a supporting role behind star point guards Jason Kidd and Kevin Johnson.

 After the Barkley trade, the Suns began the 1996–97 season 0–13, a franchise record for the worst start.
 During the 13-game losing streak, Fitzsimmons stepped down as the coach and was replaced by former player Danny Ainge.

 After an on-the-court altercation between Ainge and Horry, Horry was traded to the Lakers for former Sun and NBA all-star Cedric Ceballos.
 Cassell was later traded to Dallas for all-star guard Jason Kidd.
 With a mostly small lineup, the Suns put together an 11-game win streak that put them in the playoffs as the seventh seed, in a series that almost upset the favored Sonics.
 Despite the loss in the playoffs, the Suns became one of the few NBA teams to make the playoffs after starting the season 0–10 or worse, and one of the few to make the playoffs after experiencing a 10-plus-game losing streak during the regular season.

 With Kidd starting at point guard, Nash was traded to the Mavericks in June 1998 in exchange for Martin Müürsepp, Bubba Wells, the draft rights to Pat Garrity, and a future first-round draft pick (later used to select Shawn Marion).